jadenjin/jadenjin/README.md

 - Waking up earlier to make good use of the day

-- stay consistent with my workouts
+- Stay consistent with my workouts

-- trying to use English more in both my work and daily life.
+- Trying to use English more in both my work and daily life.

-- consistent with practicing problems on LeetCode.
+- Consistent with practicing problems on LeetCode.

 #### 💻 Programming languages and tools: